FORTH-ICS-INSPIRE/artemis/README.md

 * HDD: 100 GB (less may suffice, depending on the use case)
 * NETWORK: 1 public-facing network interface
 * OS: Ubuntu Linux 16.04+
-* SW PACKAGES: docker-ce and docker-compose should be pre-installed and docker should have sudo privileges, if only non-sudo user is allowed
+* SW PACKAGES: docker-ce and docker-compose should be pre-installed (see instructions later) and docker should have sudo privileges, if only non-sudo user is allowed
 * Other: SSH server